-In 2018, more hotels will be adding and upgrading gyms, health spas, retreat areas, air and water purification systems, in-room exercise equipment and space, energizing lighting, and other special offerings to accommodate the preferences of health-conscious guests
+More hotels have added and continue to add gyms, health spas, retreat areas, air and water purification systems, in-room exercise equipment and space, energizing lighting, and other special offerings to accommodate the preferences of health-conscious guests.

-These design trends will have a significant impact not only in 2018 but also in years to come, as we continue to embrace change, new technology, environmental responsibility and holistic design, and as we shift toward creating unique, authentic and memorable experiences for our traveling friends.
+These design trends will have a significant impact not only in 2020, but also in years to come as we continue to embrace change, new technology, and environmental responsibility and as we create hyper-personalized, authentic and memorable experiences for our traveling friends.